molssi-seamm/molssi-seamm.github.io/source/html/users/installation/index.rst

 are supported by conda-forge.
 So, at the moment, these instructions will not work under Windows.**

-The plugins in SEAMM use a number of external executables to accomplish their tasks.
+The :term:`plug-ins<plug-in>` in SEAMM use a number of external executables to accomplish their tasks.

    - **seamm_util** and **from_smiles_step** use parts of OpenBabel
    - **packmol_step** uses Packmol to build fluid systems